glbala87/ELLA_tool/docs/datamodel.md

 ## Concepts

-The main concepts of the datamodel are listed below.
-This is meant to serve as a simple introducation, describing the basics, it's not an exhaustive list of all the tables and some fields are omitted.
+The main concepts of the datamodel are described below.
+For a complete list of tables and fields check the code.

+### Common
+To enable going back in history to see old data, we generally don't overwrite any data.
+Instead we create new instances and point to the previous one.
+Must models have fields to keep track of changes:
+- date of creation
+- date when a new instance was replaced by a newer
+- the id of the instance that was replace be a newer one

+Models with previous/current semantics are:
+- annotations
+- allele assessments
+- reference assessments
+- allele report
+- reference assessments

 ### Genetic data and annotation